-Punta del Diablo, Uruguay is a top beach destination.
+Punta del Diablo, Uruguay is a top beach destination in South America.
 In the summertime (December to February), the town is flooded with tourists and backpackers eager to surf Uruguay and soak in the sunshine.
 Outside of summer, the village is a ghost town – and people seeking solitude will surely find it on the Punta del Diablo shore.
 We were there in April, when the roads were dusty and the dogs outnumbered the residents.
-Even though we visited outside the summer season, we think Punta del Diablo is one of the best beach cities in Uruguay.
+Even though we visited outside the summer season, we think Punta del Diablo is one of the best beach cities in Uruguay!

 Located on the northeastern coast of Uruguay, Punta del Diablo is just 30 miles (50km) south of the Uruguay-Brazil border in the Rocha Department (region).
-The city is best reached by bus (or car); the ride takes about 5 hours from the capital city, Montevideo and about 2.5 hours from stylish Punte del Este.
-Not really off-the-beaten-path (plenty of people are in on the secret), the beach town attracts a bohemian crowd with a laid-back atmosphere.
-Even Lonely Planet once named Punta del Diablo as one of the Top 20 Places to Visit.
+The town is best reached by bus (or car); the ride takes about 5 hours from the capital city, Montevideo, and about 2.5 hours from stylish Punta del Este.
+Not truly off-the-beaten-path (Lonely Planet named Punta del Diablo as one of the Top 20 Places to Visit), the beach town attracts a bohemian crowd with a laid-back atmosphere.

-With roots as a fishing village, the life of the city has always resided on the seaside – and the town still lacks a traditional city center.
-Since the town has been ‘discovered,’ development has brought a slew of vacation rentals that have expanded the boundaries, however, regulations have kept new buildings to a minimum.
+With roots as a fishing village, the life of Punta del Diablo has always resided on the seaside – and the town still lacks a traditional center.
+Since the area has been ‘discovered,’ development has brought a slew of vacation rentals that have expanded the boundaries, however, regulations have kept new buildings to a minimum.
 Void of any major tourist attractions (besides the beach), Punta del Diablo is one of the best places to visit in Uruguay to enjoy a slower pace of life.

 After spending two weeks on the beach, we created our list of top Punta del Diablo, Uruguay Things To Do.
-At the end of the post, we include a helpful map and other tips!
+At the end of the article, we include a helpful Punta del Diablo map and other travel tips!

 Surfers and sunbathers flock to Punta del Diablo, Uruguay for the stunning beaches – and even in the off-season, we spent our days on the sandy shoreline.
-What makes Punta del Diablo one of the best Uruguay beach towns is that there are multiple beaches for tourists to visit.
+What makes Punta del Diablo one of the best Uruguay beach towns is that there are multiple stretches of unspoiled sand for tourists to explore.

 Fronting the oldest part of town is Playa Pescadores.
 This is the most commercialized beach in Punta del Diablo, but still with just a smattering of beach bars and tourist kiosks lining the boardwalk.
 It is also where the fisherman tie up their boats and unload the fresh catch of the day.
 At the south end of Playa de los Pescadores is the Feira de Artesanos – or the Punta del Diablo Flea Market – where visitors can pick up souvenirs and handmade gifts.